 How you can help baby to eat

-There is not much you can do to force your baby with food when he or she is resisting.
+Although there is not much you can do to force your baby to eat when he or she is resisting.
 Just a few precautions and then wait because this phase will be over before you even know it.

 1. Do not stress